 The Absolute Best Chicken Rub For Smoking

 It's about that time of the year when everybody starts spending more time outside cooking their preferred meats.
-Everybody knows that you're not smoking or barbecuing unless you're using a rub.
+Everybody knows that you're not smoking or barbecuing unless you're using a spice rub.
 So, let's get to it!

-Why Make Your Own Chicken Rub?
+Why Make Your Own Smoked Chicken Rub?

 Why buy it pre-made with who knows what in it, when you can make your own that's not only cheaper but more delicious than anything you could ever buy from a faceless company?
+With this dry rub you can make your smoked chicken worth not only a get-together with friends, but a true American Christmas dinner with your family, too.

-Chicken Rub For Smoking Video
+Smoked Chicken Rub Video

 Ingredients For Dry Rub For Chicken